Interview Query

 It would also be interesting to see how far opinion has developed and how the opinions from 2016 have grown since that time.

-5. US 2016 Elections and ISIS Twitter Analysis
+5. US 2016 Elections and ISIS X Analysis

-Paragon Science Inc. compiled this social media dataset by employing dynamic anomaly detection technology, a deviation from the chaos theory and dynamical theory that were most often employed to understand these types of phenomena.
+Paragon Science Inc. compiled this social media data set by employing dynamic anomaly detection technology, a deviation from the chaos and dynamical theories most often employed to understand these phenomena.

 The dataset is a lovechild of many methods, utilizing sentiment analysis, network analysis, community detection, and topic detection.